salsabila02/mxnet/README.md

 # mxnet

-frameworks deeplearning for Convolutional Neural Netwrok
+Frameworks Deep Learning for Convolutional Neural Netwrok

+in this project i was using R software.